azizurice/TouchCounter/README.md

  Finally, if you feel any problem to install and run this app,  please feel free to contact at azizur.ice@gmail.com.
 Any comments would be greatly appreciated.
 Thank you.

+### Important Note:
+ Why I didn't use
+ AlarmManager - Though AlarmManager is intended for cases where app code runs in a specific time (a good option to generate pending intent at a specific interval), I didn't user it.
+The reason is: it could not dispatch a call in every 100ms second interval(which was a requirement of our app).
+The default minimum interval is 60000ms.
+So I had to reject it.

+ Handler- This class could use after dispatching wake up call by AlarmManager.
+However, its run method's code runs in UI thread; which again is not good idea as it will block user experience.
+For Similar reasons, I didn't use Service.

+ Thereafter, I have used 100ms thread sleep in background thread and calculates number of touches at every interval and stores in the fixed sized map, send update from IntentService.
+Moreover, whenever app turns on screen or user_presence, it will receive an wakeup call which in turn starts the intent service and the process will go on.